Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

 * Every button must have as a minimum following css class names:
   * `yasqe_[actionName]Button` - unique class name to identify the button
   * `custom-button` - a marker class used for generic buttons styling in the editor
-  * `icon-save` - an icon as font applied with a css class (see: ontotext-yasgui-web-component/src/css/_icons.scss)
+  * `icon-plus` - an icon as font applied with a css class (see: ontotext-yasgui-web-component/src/css/_icons.scss)
 * Every button must have a title and aria-label.
 The title must be translated in all supported languages.
 * In the button's click handler can be emitted a named internal event through the `EventService` if necessary.
 This event can be handled in the web component and eventually propagated further to the outside world.